panrafal/depthy/README.md

 DEPTHY
 ======

-Google Camera's Lens Blur playground.
+Images with depthmap playground.

-Extracts depth map and original from photos made with Google Camera's Lens Blur.
+Depthy shows Google Camera Lens Blur photos with 3D parallax effect and creates animated GIFs from them.
+Plus extracts the depth map and enables you to create your own!

-This is the source of the http://depthy.stamina.pl webapp.
+This is the source of the http://depthy.me/ webapp.
 Contributions more than welcome!

 ## How to build